VinQbator/pbots_calc/README.md

 2. Use Visual Studio to open the ``poker-eval.sln`` found in the source.

+   * Choose appropriate solution platform from dropdown x64/x86

-   a.
-Ensure you are set to build a "Release" version (and not "Debug") by selecting "Release" from the drop down menu next to the "run" button (should be right below the help menu).
+   * Ensure you are set to build a "Release" version (and not "Debug") by selecting "Release" from the drop down menu next to the "run" button (should be right below the help menu).

-   b.
-Finally, right-click on the poker-eval project and select "build" - the output console should not report any failures!
+   * Finally, right-click on the poker-eval project and select "build" - the output console should not report any failures!

 3. Open a file explorer and navigate to the location of the poker-eval library you downloaded (and just built). *TODO: lib folder setup in poker-eval.*

-   a.
-Navigate to the "Release" directory and copy the file `poker-eval.lib` to your libraries folder you set up at first.
+   * Navigate to the "Release" directory and copy the file `poker-eval.lib` to your libraries folder you set up at first.

-   b.
-Also copy the all the contents from the `include` folder in the poker-eval library, including the `inline` folder, to a new folder called ``poker-eval`` in your libraries folder.
+   * Also copy the all the contents from the `include` folder in the poker-eval library, including the `inline` folder, to a new folder called ``poker-eval`` in your libraries folder.

 Now, you should be able to build and install the pbots_calc library: